Radicool-dev/radicool-dev.github.io/content/posts/setting_rust_env.md

 | `cargo fmt` | Formats every file in the project |
 | `cargo add serde` | Adds a dependency to `Cargo.toml` |

-The distinction that matters most when you are starting: **`cargo check` is much faster than `cargo build`**, because it does all the type checking but skips generating the actual machine code.
-When you are writing code and just want to know whether the compiler is happy, use `check`.
+**`cargo check` is much faster than `cargo build`**, because it does all the type checking but skips generating the actual machine code.
+When you are writing code and just want to know whether the compiler will work, use `check`.
 Build only when you actually want to run something.

-You will also see `cargo clean` mentioned around the internet.
+You can also use `cargo clean`.
 It deletes the whole `target/` folder, meaning your next build recompiles every dependency from scratch.

-## 4. Organizing your code
+## 4. Creating a new project

 A new project gives you a single `src/main.rs`.